monodot/activemq-demos/virtual-topics/README.md

 # virtual-topics

-This Spring Boot Camel example demonstrates the use of Virtual Topics in ActiveMQ.
+This Spring Boot Camel example demonstrates the use of Virtual Topics in ActiveMQ 5._x_.

 Virtual Topics are used as a way of allowing multiple load-balancing, competing consumers to subscribe to the same topic.
 This would not normally be possible under the JMS specification, where a subscription to a topic is for a single subscriber only.